-Developer Activity: In the lead-up to Cardano’s Vasil Upgrade, developer activity has increased on the network.
+Developer Activity: In the lead-up to Cardano’s Vasil Upgrade, which was completed in September 2022, developer activity increased on the network.
 High development activity is often correlated with an overall belief in the network’s utility and public sentiment that the project could achieve the goals it is aiming for.

 Staking: The network also allows owners of the ADA token to participate in staking pools.
 When staking, token owners store and hold ADA on the network in exchange for a chance to become an active participant (validator) on Cardano.
 Validators who successfully confirm a block earn rewards in the form of ADA.
 This process can also be delegated through a stake pool operator.